 The application of a dependant visa may be considered based on satisfying the following conditions:

 - There is reasonable proof of a genuine relationship between the applicant and the sponsor.
-Providing documentation such as birth certificate, marriage license/certificate and other relevant documents such as family photos, postal communication such as family letters and cards.
+They provide documentation such as birth certificates, marriage licenses/certificates, and other relevant documents such as family photos and postal communication such as family letters and cards.

 - There is no known record to the detriment of the applicant.
-Applicant has no prior criminal record or other violation of applicable local laws in Hong Kong.
+The applicant has no prior criminal record or other violation of applicable local laws in Hong Kong.

-- Sponsor has means to support applicant.
-This includes provision of housing accommodation, living expenses and day-to-day financial assistance.
+- The sponsor has the means to support the applicant.
+This includes providing housing accommodation, living expenses, and day-to-day financial assistance.

-What are the requirements to apply for dependant visa?
+What are the requirements to apply for a dependant visa?

-Applicants are required to fill out the Form ID 997.
-For applicants below 16 years old, the form must be filled out by the parent or child’s legal guardian.
-This application, when filed for sponsors who are applying for visas for employment as a professional, for investment to join in/establish a business, for training or for studies do not need a separate form; there is a section for dependants and can be completed along with the sponsor’s principal application and can be submitted together.
+Applicants are required to fill out Form ID 997; for applicants below 16 years old, the parent or child’s legal guardian must fill out the form.
+This application, when filed for sponsors who are applying for visas for employment as a professional, for investment to join in/establish a business, for training, or studies, does not need a separate form; there is a section for dependants and can be completed along with the sponsor’s principal application and can be submitted together.